 Don’t start a new thread with each question.
 Otherwise, it’ll sound like you’re just going through a list rather than actually trying to understand the person you’re talking to.
 Use good follow-up questions to show genuine interest in the prospect and uncover potential roadblocks.

 For SaaS companies with a free trial, reps can also use questions during the discovery process to understand the prospect’s impression of the product.
-This can help throughout the sales process, or even identify red flags about the deal early on.
+This can identify red flags about the deal early on.

 Ask questions like: